 I also remember thinking no one was listening to me.
-So, when they talk about how awful their parents are, I listen.
+So, when people talk about how awful their parents are, I listen.
 I listen to those in their twenties, and I remember those complaints.
 I listen to thirty-somethings, and I try to remember if I was that angry in my thirties.
-When the complaints come from those who have cross the big four-oh!, the question I would love to ask them is, “Why is it so important to you that they still be wrong?”
+When the complaints come from those who have cross the big four-oh!, the question I want to ask them, “Why is it so important to you that they still be wrong?”

 “I’m smarter than my dad,” writes a twenty-something blogger.
 “I really wish I wasn’t.
 It’s like finding out Santa isn’t real.”